-Students who are considering withdrawing from classes should contact the Financial Aid Office to see how withdrawal will affect their current award and future financial aid eligibility.
-Students who withdraw from and/or do not successfully complete all Pell Grant eligible classes prior to the 60% of an enrollment term, i.e Fall 2014, will have their semester award recalculated based on the percent of the term completed.
-The Department of Education provides the formula for calculating the amount of aid a student can retain.
-This policy applies to all students who withdraw from all Pell Grant eligible classes, fail all Pell Grant eligible classes in an enrollment term or are expelled from Stanly Community College.
+Students who are considering withdrawing from classes should contact the Financial Aid Office to see how discontinuing enrollment or withdrawal will affect their current award and future financial aid eligibility.

+Students who discontinue enrollment and/or do not successfully complete all Pell Grant eligible classes of a semester (aka term or payment period), i.e Fall 2021, will have their semester award recalculated based on the percent of the semester completed.

+This policy applies to all students receiving financial aid who discontinue enrollment from Pell Grant eligible classes and/or fail all Pell Grant eligible classes in an enrollment term or are expelled from Stanly Community College.

-Title IV aid is earned on a daily basis up to and including the 60% point in the enrollment term.
-Title IV aid is viewed as 100% earned after the 60% point.
-For example, a student who withdraws completing only 30% of the term will have "earned" only 30% of Title IV aid received and the remaining 70% must be returned by the student.
+Discontinued enrollment is flagged by a withdrawal grade, "W".
+The financial aid earned is based on the last date of academically related activity or published notification from the student requesting a class withdrawal.